AndrzejLewinski/maven-learning/src/main/java/org/example/learning/utils/animations/README.md

 - **MinimalisticAnimations.java**
   Contains minimalistic and simple animations.
 - **NotConventionalAnimations.java**
-  Defines animations that do not follow conventional structures, such as the "GreenRain" animation.
+  Defines animations that do not follow conventional structures, such as the "GreenRain 🌧️" animation.
 - **ProgressBarAnimations.java**
   Includes animations related to progress bars.